excerpt from Chapter Two

 My father has always felt that his mother asked the wrong deity's help because apart from all the other godly attributes, nobody has ever been able to deny that the Monkey God's prime claim to godhood was his indefatigable deviousness.
 I have always felt that granny's mistake was not specifying in which fields or areas I should prove exceptional.
 I know for a fact that I am exceptionally good at giving my father white hairs, for example.

-My earliest recollection is that of my father patiently trying to teach me to play football.
 My father and all his siblings are blessed with wonderful co-ordination and had learnt ballroom dancing from grandpa even before they could drive.
 My father and First Aunt actually had lessons from a British couple who were certified gold medallists and the two of them often joined their teachers in giving ballroom dancing exhibitions at various other towns in Kedah state.

 My grandfather's children were all sportsmen and sportswomen as well.
 Even Second Aunt, whose later interests centered solely around the beauty industry and its effects on her lily-white face and body, was a school runner with five running medals to her credit.